How To Crochet A Zigzag Bag

 use a invisble ink pen.

 I recently bought a fancy pen for drawing embroidery designs.
 It cost about £3 from a fabric shop.
-The ink disappears after a few hours so you can draw your face and not worry about scruffy pen marks.
-If you’re not that fussed, you can free style it or see if a soft pencil works.
+The ink disappears after a few hours, so you can draw your face and not worry about scruffy pen marks.
+If you’re not that fussed, you can free-style it or see if a soft pencil works.

-satin stitch noseWith the embroidery thread, you’re essentially colouring in.
-For the nose use a satin stitch, which is just stitches placed really close to one another.
+With the embroidery thread, you’re essentially colouring in.
+For the nose, use a satin stitch, which is just stitches placed really close to one another.
 For the bit under his nose, I change to a running stitch and follow the line I drew.

 I ran out of my first lot of thread at this stage.
 It’s best to leave maybe 8-10cm of thread at the end to give yourself a sufficient amount to tie off and weave in.
-It doesn’t matter about the tangle you create on the wrong side.
-Just as long as it is kept to the wrong side.
+Then just grab a new length to continue stitching.

-kitty face sewn
+kitty face sewn in felt

 sewing on a brooch back.

 Sewing on a brooch back is similar to sewing on the eyes.
-I go in and out of each hole three times at the top and three times each for the bottom holes (bottom holes!!).
+I go in and out of each hole three times at the top and three times each for the bottom holes (bottom holes!
+Haha!).
 Make sure the brooch back is the right way up and that it’s placed towards the top middle.
-Make sure you sew it to the correct side of your felt/fabric too.

 How to make a cute kitty brooch.